 Combine these settings to get the right exposure.
 It might take some experimenting, but that's part of the fun!
 Most time machines - I mean, cameras - have a setting called bracketing where the camera will automatically take a series of images with different exposure settings.
 Go ahead and try this if your camera has it, and see which exposure setting gives the best results.

-In our next episode, we'll talk about focusing in the dark and some tips for getting sharp images.
+In the next episode, we'll talk about focusing in the dark and some tips for getting sharp images.
 Until then, clear skies, happy shooting, and I'll see you...in the dark!